-The below short story originally appeared in American Crime Magazine.
+The below short story originally appeared in American Crime Magazine, and Butterfly is the first chapter of a crime thriller I hope to publish this year.

 By Paul Davis